otahontas/tuho/documentation/productbacklog.md

 - as a user, I want to modify my account information
 - as a user, I want to login and logout
 - as a user, I want add my bookmarks as read / unread
-- as a user, I want to have bookmarks added automatically based on given URL or ISBN
 - as a user, I want to have web interface for my bookmarks
 - as a developer, I want to have my app continously delivered
     - github should have stable and nightly branches